ldionne/mpl11/README.md

 ```

 #### Conversions
-The MPL11 provides a preferred way to convert values from one datatype to the
+The MPL11 provides a way to convert values from one datatype to the other.
+The
-other.
-The usefulness of this is clearest when implementing numeric datatypes,
+usefulness of this is clearest when implementing numeric datatypes, but we'll
-but we'll stick with `List` because we already have it.
-Let's suppose we want to
+stick with `List` because we already have it.
+Let's suppose we want to convert
-convert values from a `List` to an `std::tuple` and vice-versa.
-First, we will
+values from a `List` to an `std::tuple` and vice-versa.
+First, we will need to
-need to define a datatype of which `std::tuple` can be a data constructor.
+define a datatype of which `std::tuple` can be a data constructor.

 ```cpp
 struct StdTuple;